-What services does Willpowered Woman offer to women experiencing domestic abuse?
+What services does Willpowered Woman offer to women experiencing intimate partner abuse?

 One on one support, referral to a therapist, classes and support groups.